 International and Miss Earth) to

-very belatedly seriously address the fact that a small number of their contestants
+briefly consider the possibility that a small number of their contestants

 genetically XX (e.g. women with AIS), or born a cis women

-(i.e. they are trangender).
+(i.e. they were trangender).
 But like in sport,

-the difficulty was deciding who is eligible to enter a "Miss"
+they struggled to define who was eligible to enter a "Miss"

 beauty pageant - if only to stop some competitions degenerating in to a